-Arkansas takes a fairly firm stance when it comes to gambling within their state.
-Their current gambling laws in place are pretty broad which can lead to controversy.
-Below they discuss “Gambling Devices – Betting” in Section 5-66-106 of their state statute:
+Arkansas takes a fairly firm stance on gambling.
+The “Gambling Devices – Betting” in Section 5-66-106 of their state statute states:

 “It is unlawful for any person to bet any money or other valuable thing or any representative of anything that is esteemed of value on any game prohibited by ß 5-66-104.
 Upon conviction, a person who violates this section is guilty of a violation and shall be fined in any sum not exceeding one hundred dollars nor less than fifty dollars.”

-This definition is very broad and seems to cover just about everything when making a “bet”.
-It mentions Section 5-66-104 which clarifies things a little more:
+This definition is broad and seems to cover everything when making a “bet”.
+Section 5-66-104 which clarifies things a little more:

 “It is unlawful for a person to set up, keep, or exhibit any gaming table or gambling device, commonly called “A. B. C.”, “E. O.”, roulette, or rouge et noir, any faro bank, or any other gaming table or gambling device, or bank of the like or similar kind, or of any other description although not named in this section, regardless of the name or denomination.”